 Check the course beforehand

 In cross country and road running there may be unexpected traps for the unwary, potholes in the road, sudden ups or downs, all of which could cause trouble if you are not prepared for them, and of course, this is closely linked to the next rule.

 Wear the right shoes

-Wearing shoes which are too light or flimsy or which are unevenly worn are two very common causes of injury.
+Wearing shoes that are too light or flimsy or which are unevenly worn are two very common causes of injury.
 If you turn up expecting a soft course and find that it is frozen hard, you could be in a lot of trouble.
-I once arrived for a so called cross country race in Madrid to find that it was 90% road.
-Luckily I had brought my road racing shoes, but my England colleague who had only spikes had to run the race in dance shoes strapped on with pink ribbon!
+I once arrived for a so-called cross-country race in Madrid to discover that it was 90% road.
+Luckily, I had brought my road racing shoes, but my England colleague who had only spikes had to run the race in dance shoes strapped on with a pink ribbon!
 (I won, but he came second.)
-At a higher level, Liz McColgan threw away a chance of winning the World cross country title in Boston because she had not checked out the length of spikes necessary on the snow covered course.
+At a higher level, Liz McColgan threw away a chance of winning the World cross country title in Boston because she had not checked out the length of spikes necessary on the snow-covered course.

-Perhaps the commonest cause of all injuries is training too much on hard surfaces.
+Perhaps the most typical cause of all injuries is training too much on hard surfaces.
 Running fast on roads and tartan tracks causes a lot of impact shock.
 I recommend getting off the road at least one day in three.

 Shower and change after training

 This reduces the likelihood of stiffening up and your chances of catching a cold.
 Ideally, a hard session or a race should always be followed by massage if you want to recover quickly.

 Travel in comfort